 - Tour Fort George and learn about it’s significance during the War of 1812.

 - Visit the nearby Niagara Falls, which is a short 15-20 minute drive from NOTL.
 I haven’t experienced the zipline over Niagara Falls yet, but it’s high on my list!

-- Swap the wine for beer and do a tour of the breweries to experience Niagara-on-the-Lake’s growing craft beer scene.
+- Swap the wine for beer and tour a Niagara on the Lake brewery to experience Niagara’s growing craft beer scene.

 Having done some of Niagara’s food and wine pairing events, we’ve had a chance to sample a lot of great food at many wineries.
 In addition to the wineries, NOTL offers many great farm-to-table restaurants with innovative cuisines.
 You could very well spend a weekend in Niagara-on-the-Lake for the food alone!
 Below a few of our favorite restaurant recommendations in NOTL.